0silverback0/pt-database/README.md

 This app is built using Flask, SQLAlchemy, and Python.

 ## How to Install
-- be sure to have postgres installed on your machine
+- Be sure to have postgres installed on your machine
-- fork this repo
+- Fork this repo
-- then create a clone of the forked repo on your machine
+- Then create a clone of the forked repo on your machine
-- in the terminal cd to the new directory pt-database `cd pt-database`
+- In the terminal cd to the new directory pt-database `cd pt-database`
-- create a new virtual environment `python3 -m venv venv`
+- Create a new virtual environment `python3 -m venv venv`
-- next install the dependencies `pip install -r requirements.txt`
+- Next install the dependencies `pip install -r requirements.txt`

-### Create Database
-- in the terminal run `createdb <database name>`
+- In the terminal run `createdb <database name>` replace database name with the name you want
+- In the root directory create a .env file and add your database URI `postgresql://<username>:<password>@localhost/<database name>`
+- Run the seed.py file, type `python3 seed.py` in the terminal and press enter
+- Login to the database type `psql <database name>` in the terminal
+- Finall type `\dt` and you should see the schema

 ## Database Models
 ### This section contains the database models used in this application.